yyash145/File_Explorer/README.md

   - Note: In absolute path whole path will be given where as in relative path, path from root folder will be given.

 ## How to Run:
-Enter g++ main.cpp on Terminal
+- Enter g++ main.cpp on Terminal
-Then ./a.out
+- Then, ./a.out